Eve Harlow

-Eve Harlow (born 20 June 1989) is a Soviet-born actor in Canadian and US media.
+Eve Harlow (born 20 June 1989) is a Russian actress in Canadian and American media.

 Personal life

-Eve Harlow is of Jewish descent, and was born in Soviet Moscow on 20 June 1989.
+Eve Harlow was born on 20 June 1989 in Soviet Moscow; she is of Jewish descent.
 After she and her family first immigrated to Israel, they moved to Canada when she was seven years old.

-Harlow was driven off social media after fans of The 100 "were just saying the meanest things" for her performance of a perceived villainous character.
+In a 2024 interview, Harlow said she eschews social media due to negative comments she received.

 Career

-A film and television actor, Harlow has performed in Canadian and US productions.
+A film and television actress, Harlow has performed in Canadian and US productions.
 Harlow appeared in the TV series The Haunting Hour: The Series, The Killing, and Titans.